nasa-gibs/worldview/config/default/common/config/metadata/stories/flood-product/step005.md

-The 3-Day window Flood product on the left "A" side shows the floodwaters in red, and normal water in cyan.
-Swipe the center bar back and forth to compare the flood detections to the false-color image on the right "B" side.
-Zoom in to investigate further.
+Here we compare imagery from June and September 2022.
+The left "A" side displays imagery from 25 June, and the right "B' side shows imagery from 20 September.
+Much more water is clearly present in September, due to flooding (as well as seasonally greener vegetation).